foundryvtt/dnd5e/wiki/Enrichers.md

 **By Item & Activity Name**: `[[/item Bite activity=Poison]]`

 Using the item name without an activity will cause the activity selection dialog to open if more than one activity is present.
 To trigger a specific activity on the item the activity name can be included.
-The activity name must be proceeded by `activity=`, and it must be wrapped in paranthesis if there is a space in the name (e.g. `[[/item Tentacles activity="Escape Tentacles"]]`).
+The activity name must be proceeded by `activity=`, and it must be wrapped in quotes if there is a space in the name (e.g. `[[/item Tentacles activity="Escape Tentacles"]]`).

 **By UUID**: `[[/item Actor.p26xCjCCTQm5fRN3.Item.amUUCouL69OK1GZU]]`